Parkgene Hits Market Cap of $7.54 Billion (GENE)

 According to CryptoCompare, “PARKGENE is a scalable Ethereum-based platform that enables drivers to book parking directly from individual parking space owners.
 Parking spot owners will be able to list and sell their spots directly to drivers.
 The Blockchain and smart contracts are used to make the parking efficient, cheaper and secure, while the GENE token payments resolve regulation compliance issues.
 GENE is an ERC20 token that serves as a currency on PARGENE's ecosystem. “

-It is usually not presently possible to buy alternative cryptocurrencies such as Parkgene directly using U.S. dollars.
-Investors seeking to trade Parkgene should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Parkgene using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as Parkgene directly using US dollars.
+Investors seeking to acquire Parkgene should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Parkgene using one of the aforementioned exchanges.

 Receive News & Updates for Parkgene Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Parkgene and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.